PX4/PX4-user_guide/en/middleware/uxrce_dds.md

 #### Application-Specific Changes

-If you where not using ROS 2 alongside the agent, then you need to migrate to [eProsima Fast DDS](https://fast-dds.docs.eprosima.com/en/latest/index.html).
+If you where not using ROS 2 alongside the agent ([Fast DDS Interface ROS-Independent](https://docs.px4.io/v1.13/en/middleware/micrortps.html#agent-in-an-offboard-fast-dds-interface-ros-independent)), then you need to migrate to [eProsima Fast DDS](https://fast-dds.docs.eprosima.com/en/latest/index.html).

 ROS 2 applications still need to compile alongside the PX4 messages, which you do by adding the [px4_msgs](https://github.com/PX4/px4_msgs) package to your workspace.
 You can remove the [px4_ros_com](https://github.com/PX4/px4_ros_com) package as it is no longer needed, other than for example code.